Asypmtotic Behaviour of the Conjugacy Probability of the Alternating Group: Acknowledgements

 This work was completed under the supervision of Dr John R. Britnell as part of a UROP placement with the Department of Mathematics at Imperial College London.
 We would like to thank Dr. Britnell for his constructive suggestions and excellent guidance while we were working on this paper.
+We would also like to thank the reviewer for their helpful comments.